 - Strains from carrying bundles and moving debris

-What it is not: Workers’ comp does not replace general liability.
-GL is for third-party claims (property damage and injury to others).
-See
+What it is not: Workers' comp does not replace general liability.
+GL is for third-party claims such as property damage and injury to others.
+See general liability.

 Texas-specific reality: coverage is optional for many private employers, but requirements show up anyway